cherise215/cherise215.github.io/_pages/vacancies.md

 **We have vacancies for both new PhD and visiting students at Sheffield.**

-University of Sheffield is ranked as *5th* in UK for research in relevant AI/CV/NLP/ML/Complexity areas [CSRanking](https://csrankings.org/#/index?ai&vision&mlmining&nlp&act&uk).
+University of Sheffield is ranked as *5th* in the UK, *17th* in Europe for research in relevant AI/CV/NLP/ML/Complexity areas [CSRanking](https://csrankings.org/#/index?ai&vision&mlmining&nlp&act&uk).

 # Funded project
 **AI for Multi-modal Healthcare**